Announcing Our New Executive Director!

-Valentine is an operations specialist who has worked in public and private sector management for 15 years.
+Valentine is an operations specialist and former Athens-area hip-hop artist who has worked in public and private sector management for 15 years.
 Most recently, he had served as the Volunteer & AmeriCorps Coordinator at Extra Special People, a Watkinsville-based nonprofit.
 There, he recruited and supervised a network of 1,400 volunteers, resulting in more than 20,000 hours of service.
 In addition to his work experience, Tommy is an experienced community advocate who has worked locally on issues related to housing, public policy and city planning.
 As a result, he has an inclusive understanding of Athens history.

 Raised in Athens and a graduate of Clarke County public schools, Valentine earned a bachelor’s degree in political science and a master of public administration at the University of Georgia.
 As a student, his formal education included training in organizational theory, non-profit administration and public financial management.
 He was a three-time U.S. Department of the Treasury fellow and the recipient of the Georgia City-County Management Association’s Harold F. Holtz, Jr. Master of Public Administration award.
 Valentine is a Ph.D. candidate in public administration and policy at UGA.

 “I am beyond honored and humbled to serve as the next executive director of the Athens-Clarke Heritage Foundation,” Valentine said.
 “I have long admired the work of the foundation and look forward to expanding on our mission and history.
 I’m grateful for this opportunity to serve my hometown, our neighbors and our community.”